learnbyexample/Command-line-text-processing/gnu_awk.md

 ```

 * first, examples that retain only first copy of duplicates
+* See also [iridakos: remove duplicates](https://iridakos.com/how-to/2019/05/16/remove-duplicate-lines-preserving-order-linux.html) for a detailed explanation
 * See also [stackoverflow - add a letter to duplicate entries](https://stackoverflow.com/questions/47774779/add-letter-to-second-third-fourth-occurrence-of-a-string)

 ```bash